erralb/ASPress/README.md

 # ASPress
-An open source ASP Blogging platform (University Project)
+An open source ASP Blogging platform (as part of a university project)

+pull
+cd ASPress
+dotnet restore
+dotnet run

+Should work! :)